anna-ste/python-api-tests/README.md

 * Ways of setting variables:
     1. In `config` create file `settings_local.json` and copy content of `settings.json`.
 In `settings_local.json` you can set necessary values for variables used in framework such as `api_key`.
     2. Set environment variables.
 Use same naming as in `settings.json`, but capital letters, for example, if in `settings.json` we have `api_key`, environment variable should be named `API_KEY`.
+    3. Set api endpoint into base_url variable in settings.json

 * Priority of execution: